beaverbuilder/documentation/bb-theme/defaults-for-layouts-content/widgets/add-a-widget-area-after-the-beaver-builder-theme-top-bar.md

 }
 ```

-:::tip **Tips**
+:::tip
 * To change the location of the custom widget area, see [the current list of Beaver Theme hooks on this page](https://hooks.wpbeaverbuilder.com/bb-theme/).
   You can see a graphic displaying the location of Beaver Theme hooks at the [ProBeaver](https://probeaver.com/beaver-theme-hooks/) site.
-* If you have Beaver Themer, you can [create a Part layout](/beaver-themer/layout-types-modules/part-layout-type/themer-part-layout-type.md) with Widget modules and easily place it in any of a number of locations on your page.
+* If you have Beaver Themer, you can [create a Part layout](/beaver-themer/layout-types-modules/part-layout-type/themer-part-layout-type) with Widget modules and easily place it in any of a number of locations on your page.
 :::